-Great news for Magento users is that you now receive a free live chat agent as part of the standard out-of-the-box offering.
-Adobe’s release notes for Magento Commerce 2.3.4 explained: “Live Chat powered by dotdigital enables merchants to increase conversion rates, and keep customers coming back with real-time engagement.
+Great news for Magento users is that a free live chat agent has been part of the standard out-of-the-box offering since release 2.3.4 last year.
+At the time Adobe explained: “Live Chat powered by dotdigital enables merchants to increase conversion rates, and keep customers coming back with real-time engagement.
 All Magento 2.3.x merchants (both Magento Open Source and Magento Commerce) can receive a free live chat agent without the need for a full dotdigital Engagement Cloud license.”

 Chatbots carry the advantage of not coming with the human frailties of tiredness, time off and mistakes, and they are able to act based on extensive data analysis.
 However, they are only as good as they are created to be.
 This is where Artificial Intelligence (AI) comes in.
 The object of AI is to effectively engage with potential customers in a way that maximises sales.
 As customers search for more personalised experiences, the quality of the AI behind the chatbots will have a significant impact on their success.

 What is unique about AI is its ability to make computers seem like they are human.
 This is done through a combination of machine learning and Natural Language Processing (NLP).
 Put simply, machine learning gets the chatbot to look at other interactions to determine which responses were most successful, while NLP helps it interpret human input and to provide output that is consistent with human expectations.